Samsung/ONE/compiler/bcq-tools/README.md

 ### How it works

-First of all, metadata will be generated as following description.
+Metadata will be generated as following description.
 ```
 < Generated Metadata in BCQ version 1 >
 [0] Starting magic number                = {-2e9 + 27}